-The Group checks the ISO 14001 status of business partners and considers preferential business transactions with business partners that have ISO certification so as to purchase materials of lower environmental impact.
+The Group checks the ISO 14001 acquisition status of business partners and considers giving a priority to do business with suppliers that have ISO certification so as to purchase materials of lower environmental impact.
 On making contracts on specifications for raw material supply, we work to confirm the following.

-- The business partners' use of chemical substances that impact the environment in products and packaging, compliance with the relevant laws and regulations

-- Compliance with the RoHS Directive
+- The suppliers' use of chemical substances that impact the environment in products and packaging, compliance with the relevant laws and regulations - Compliance with the RoHS Directive - Substance management using SDS / chemSHERPA